nicholaswilde/recipes/docs/index.md

     [giscus comments system][5] is implemented on this site to make it easier to make comments on recipes when cooking.
 The comments can then be used at a later date to update the recipe.

+!!! info

+    Recipes that I come across on the Internet and have not yet been incorporated into my site are tracked in the [repository issues][7].

 !!! warning

     Recipes on this site might be different than the sourced recipes due to personal modifications.
 E.g.